matthewrdev/mfractor-installer/README.md

 Keep up to date with the latest features by following me on Twitter, [@matthewrdev](https://twitter.com/matthewrdev)

-MFractor, power tools for Xamarin Studio that'll knock your socks off!
+MFractor, the essential productivity tool for Xamarin Studio.

 MFractor enhances Android developement with:
  - Resource auto-completion.